Facebook says needs to improve response to hate speech

-NEW YORK (Reuters) - Facebook Inc admitted its systems to remove hate speech haven’t worked as well as the company had hoped, amid reports that advertisers were pulling their brands off the social network in the face of a backlash from women’s groups.
+May 29 (Reuters) - Facebook Inc said its systems to remove hate speech haven’t worked as well as the company had hoped, amid reports that advertisers are pulling their brands off the social network in the face of a backlash from women’s groups.

 In a blog post by its safety team late Tuesday, the company acknowledged there had been problems with removing content that would be considered examples of gender-based hate.